-[PR 6.4.6-1] Subject to user consent, the 6G system shall support mechanisms to execute compute tasks in the edge compute domain upon service request from UEs.
+[PR 6.4.6-1] The 6G system shall support mechanisms to execute compute tasks in the edge compute domain upon service request from UEs, subject to user consent.

-[PR 6.4.6-2] Subject to user consent, the 6G system shall support mechanisms that enable a UE to specify when a compute task should be executed (e.g., immediately, periodically, etc.) in the edge compute domain.
+[PR 6.4.6-2] The 6G system shall support mechanisms that enable a UE, subject to user consent, to specify when a compute task should be executed (e.g., immediately, periodically, etc.) in the edge compute domain.

-[PR 6.4.6-3] Subject to user consent, the 6G system shall support mechanisms that enable a UE to specify requirements for a compute task in the edge compute domain, such as an overall latency indicating how fast the results of the compute task should be provided.
+[PR 6.4.6-3] The 6G system shall support mechanisms that enable a UE, subject to user consent, to specify requirements for a compute task in the edge compute domain, such as an overall latency indicating how fast the results of the compute task should be provided.